igorabrandao/Data-structures/README.md

 **Matrix** => An array with N dimensions.

-**Linked list (in progress)** => A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+**Linked list** => A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.

 ## Ways to contribute